FabCimmino/MaterialHandling/README.md

 - *collisions*: this variable is set equal to 1 if the *distance* between the two shuttles is less than or equal to 1 and therefore there is a collision.
-In this way, we want to guarantee a safety distance between the two shuttles that is at least 2 discrete positions.
+In this way, we want to guarantee a safety distance between the two shuttles that is at least 2 discrete positions (except when the two shuttles are in position 0 and 1 or 13 and 14, because the outer shuttle could not move further away than that.
+In this case the distance can be equal to 1).
 When the first (second) shuttle has to transport the pallet to the last (first) destination, then the minimum distance can also be 1, as the second (first) shuttle cannot go beyond the side limit of the track.